AUTISTIC INTELLIGENCE

 , the Human Camera.
 As a young child, Stephen Wiltshire was mute – he was diagnosed as autistic and was sent to a school for special needs children.
 There, he discovered a passion for drawing – first of animals, then London buses, then buildings, and the city’s landmarks.
 Throughout his childhood, Stephen communicated through his drawings.
 Slowly, aided by his teachers, he learned to speak by the age of nine (his first word was “paper.”)

 ♦ Ellen Boudreaux.
 Like Leslie Lemke, Ellen Boudreaux is a blind autistic savant with exceptional musical abilities.
-She can play music perfectly after hearing it just once and has such a huge repertoire of songs in her head that a newspaper reporter once tried to “stump Ellen” by requesting that she play some obscure songs – and failed.
+She can play music perfectly after hearing it just once and has such a vast repertoire of songs in her head that a newspaper reporter once tried to “stump Ellen” by requesting that she play some obscure songs – and failed.
 Ellen knew them all.

 ♦ Daniel Tammet: